Mesoamerican Preclassic period: Calendar and writing

 Tombstone clearly showing an example of Zapotec writing, the first to appear in the Mesoamerican area.

 Related to the complex processes of social life and technology, writing and the calendar appeared in Mesoamerica.
 The first, from its beginnings, transmitted political information, and linked to it, chronological records are found.
 The oldest Mesoamerican writing systems correspond to the Mayan culture.
 The oldest inscriptions come from Monument 3 in San José Mogote, and from the tombstones of the Dancers Building in Monte Albán, as well as in Stelae 12 and 13 of the same site.
 They indicate events dated in the year 600 B.C.
 Some of these inscriptions are registered on the basis of the ritual calendar of 260 days; others contain chargers and signs of years, and possibly also already include nominative symbols of the scores in which the Mesoamericans divided the solar calendar of 365 days.

-It used to be thought that Mesoamerican writing and the Mesoamerican calendar were cultural developments of the ancient Maya. however, it is now known that the Maya received it from the Olmecs, who in turn may have taken it from the Zapotecs.
+It used to be thought that Mesoamerican writing and the Mesoamerican calendar were cultural developments of the ancient Maya.
+However, it is now known that the Maya received it from the Olmecs, who in turn may have taken it from the Zapotecs.
 Even the famous Maya Long Count of time and its positional numbering based on twenty, first appeared among the Olmecs of the Gulf jungles.

 Late Preclassic

-Structures of the Lenca archaeological site of El Chircal, Honduras.
+Structures of the Lenca archaeological site of Yarumela, Honduras.
 It reflects the influence of Olmec architecture in Central America.

 The decline of the Olmec culture gave rise to the Late Preclassic period (400 B.C.-200 A.D.).
 This was a period of cultural diversification and assimilation of Olmec elements into the cultural systems of each people.
 On that basis, several of the most important traditions of Mesoamerica began.
 However, Cuicuilco, in the south of the Valley of Mexico, and Chupícuaro, in Michoacán, would be the most important.
 The first became the largest city in Mesoamerica and the main ceremonial center of the Valley of Mexico, and maintained relations with Chupícuaro.
 The decline of Cuicuilco is parallel to the emergence of Teotihuacan, and is consummated with the eruption of the Xitle volcano (circa 150 A.D.), which motivated the migration of its inhabitants to the north of the Valley of Mexico.
 The Chupícuaro culture is known above all for its pottery production, traces of which have been detected over a wide area located between the Bajío and the lake basin.

 By the end of the Preclassic period, planning had begun for the cities that would become emblematic of Mesoamerica, such as Monte Albán and Teotihuacán.